datadrivenenvirolab/PreciDatos/README.md

 <i><span style="font-weight: 400;">Some emissions data are considered sensitive and could reveal proprietary information. </span></i><span style="font-weight: 400;">Greenhouse gas emissions data, which forms a key part of climate reporting, can be proprietary or confidential.
 In some governance contexts, emissions data may be politically sensitive.
 Many companies hesitate to report on or share sustainability innovations, to avoid tipping off potential competitors, out of a concern that customers equate sustainability with cost increases, or out of a fear of inviting scrutiny into other areas of the company’s operations (Coburn, 2019).
 If a company reports an intensity-based metric alongside baseline or inventory greenhouse gas information, for example, it could be possible for competitors to determine the company’s production costs, or other data that could harm the reporting business’s competitive advantages.
 CDP, the primary reporting platform for businesses, gives companies the option to report on their climate action commitments privately rather than publicly, a strategy that may help address these concerns.    </span>

 <img class="wp-image-15849 size-full" src="https://datadrivenlab.org/wp-content/uploads/2020/04/Screen-Shot-2020-02-27-at-12.37.14-PM.png"  /> Figure 1.
 Existing processes of data collection, processing, and analysis for commitments to mitigate greenhouse gas emissions, made by cities, regions, companies, and investors.

-<h2></h2>
-<h2><span style="font-weight: 400;">Opportunities for Distributed Ledger Technology (DLT)</span></h2>
+## Opportunities for Distributed Ledger Technology (DLT)

 The concept of blockchain as a distributed ledger technology (DLT) first appeared with the release of Bitcoin’s whitepaper in 2008 (Nakamoto, 2008).
 While early focus was directed towards the wastefulness of its energy consumption, the UNFCCC (2017) has since established the potential of blockchain technology to address climate change.
 Blockchains and distributed ledgers could provide the infrastructure necessary to uniquely and transparently record climate data, including carbon emissions, green financial instrument trades, and climate action commitments.
 The integration of these disparate, possibly private, data sources (emissions, trades, and commitments) in a single, cryptographically-verified ledger forms the basis of  ‘system of systems’ approaches, such as the Open Climate platform proposed by Wainstein et al. (2019).

 </p><span style="font-weight: 400;">Blockchains supporting cryptocurrencies, in particular Ethereum, have become experimental grounds for various green projects, such as automated carbon emissions recording and offsetting (Chen, 2018).
 The use of cryptocurrencies to incentivize green behavior is a design pattern noted by Herweijer et al. (2018) and has been implemented by projects such as Power Ledger and Swytchx.
 These platforms allow companies to create different types of digital green assets, such as energy consumption and production records, CO2e measures of carbon offset or liability, and Renewable Energy Credits, which may be traded or retired at a later point (Power Ledger, 2020; Swytchx, 2019).
 Cryptocurrencies thus allow for more than a simple record of financial transactions on blockchains, creating instead an economic space where user contributions are rewarded with a token native to the platform.
 Such tokens are often traded in exchanges or allow their bearers to pay for services, giving rise to autonomous circular economies. </span></p>

-<h2></h2>
-<h2><span style="font-weight: 400;">The Blockchain for Climate Action Tracking (B-CAT) Framework</span></h2>
+## The Blockchain for Climate Action Tracking (B-CAT) Framework

 <span style="font-weight: 400;">The increasing recognition of blockchain’s potential to tackle climate change has led to the development of the Blockchain for Climate Action Tracking (B-CAT) framework by a group of academics, blockchain experts, and entrepreneurs.
 Supported by the National Science Foundation’s Science of Science Policy and Innovation Program, B-CAT identifies the key actors in the climate action ecosystem and maps out the blockchain design components necessary for incentivizing these actors to fill existing data and knowledge gaps (Data-Driven EnviroLab, 2019).
 Building on that earlier research, this whitepaper proposes a specific technological solution for use within the B-CAT framework, and suggests directions for prototype-building so as to expedite the development and adoption of blockchain as well as other emerging technologies for stronger climate action beyond 2020.</span>

-<h2></h2>
-<h2><span style="font-weight: 400;">Proposed System </span></h2>
+## Proposed System

 Our proposed system, PreciDatos, is a blockchain-based data reporting system that economically incentivizes actors to disclose accurate climate data.
 Here we define ‘accurate data’ as data that is valid (i.e., complete and in a structured format) and truthful (i.e., not corrupted by the reporter).
 Utilizing zero-knowledge proofs and a staking mechanism, the system ensures validity and truthfulness--and hence accuracy--of data, providing an auditable and verified dataset for increased transparency.
 The system may be further extended to include homomorphic encryption and Natural Language Processing (NLP) modules for greater privacy and more efficient data preprocessing.

 PreciDatos is a technological component of B-CAT and was conceived during the Open Climate Collabathon 2019.
 It was later presented at a COP25 side event in Madrid titled ‘Radical Collaboration For Climate Change: Digital Solutions for Tracking Progress,’ where it won the Most Innovative Award (Data-Driven EnviroLab, 2020).

-<h2></h2>
-<h2><span style="font-weight: 400;">System Architecture</span></h2>
+## System Architecture

 <h3></h3>
 <h3><span style="font-weight: 400;">Types of actors</span></h3>
 <span style="font-weight: 400;">All actors wishing to participate in the PreciDatos system must come together in a blockchain consortium.
 A blockchain consortium is a permissioned blockchain network comprising and maintained by multiple organization-level actors.
 In the consortium, we consider the following three actor types:</span>